openai/ebm_code_release/README.md

 To install the prerequisites for the project run
 ```
 pip install -r requirements.txt
+mkdir sandbox_Cachedir
 ```

-Download all saved models in the folder cachedir
+Download all saved models and unzip into the folder cachedir

 ## Download Datasets